jerhon/honlsoft-v2/blog/2022/2022-02-26-software-architecture-components.md

 That binary needs to clearly have been assembled together so that other systems can use it.
 I cannot remove one class from it, they are essentially a unit.

-Most modern languages and tooling support this through various mechanisms today so we don't even really need to think about it, but it isn't always the case.
+Most modern languages and tooling support this through various mechanisms today so we don't even really need to think about it, but this isn't always the case.

 ### The Common Closure Principle